linq2js/ezmodel/README.md

 ### You might not need useState, useRef, useMemo, useCallback

-We can use a local model as a replacement for employing useState, useRef, useMemo, and useCallback.
+A local model can serve as an alternative to using useState, useRef, useMemo, and useCallback, eliminating concerns regarding hook dependencies.

 #### Alternative of useState()